-A financial asset that meets the following two conditions is measured at fair value through other comprehensive income unless the asset is designated at fair value through profit or loss under the fair value option.
+A financial asset that meets the following two conditions is measured at fair value through other

 - Business model test: The financial asset is held within a business model whose objective is achieved by both collecting contractual cash flows and selling financial assets. - Cash flow characteristics test: The contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.